 For the better part of the past decade, postal officials have asked for greater authority to restructure in the face of rising labor costs, inefficient operations and the rapid decline in mail volume as more letters and documents are sent electronically.

-Donahue already has pushed through numerous changes to gain efficiencies and lower costs, and recently began the process of determining how many post offices will be closed out of roughly 4,000 deemed to be underused.
+Donahoe already has pushed through numerous changes to gain efficiencies and lower costs, and he recently began the process of determining how many post offices will be closed out of roughly 4,000 deemed to be underused.

 Now he's asking for the power to change delivery schedules, raise prices and lower labor costs by laying off potentially tens of thousands of workers, among other proposals.
-Lawmakers haven't been receptive to Donahue's requests, and many have balked at post-office closures.
+Lawmakers haven't been receptive to Donahoe's requests, and many have balked at post office closures.

 But most observers agree that the situation has never been worse, and that Congress will have to act.
 Over the past three years, according to the Postal Service, a 20 percent drop in mailing has contributed to net losses of $20 billion.